ansible/molecule/docs/getting-started-roles.md

         └── verify.yml
 ```

-The component scenario does not need its own create, destroy, requirements, or
+The `reverse` scenario does not need its own create, destroy, requirements, or
 inventory files.
 Create `molecule/reverse/molecule.yml` with only its document
 marker and an explanation of the inherited configuration: